 Low-temperature storage: Li-ion batteries, when stored in cool places, become more efficient for performance.

-Self-discharge: It is one of such batteries that do not need to have current to get charged.
+Self-discharge: It is one of such batteries that do not need to have a current to get charged.
 Li-ion also has characteristics to be set by itself.

 Durability and Reliability: The li-ion battery is reliable and suitable for many energy-efficient applications.
 It does not need to be changed frequently and lasts long.